 If avoiding carbs, serve the chicken with a hearty salad, such as this Mexican Chopped Salad, so good.

-Store leftover cooked chicken in the fridge for 3-4 days, and reheat gently over medium heat on the stovetop.
+Store leftover cooked chicken in an airtight container in the fridge for 3-4 days.
+Reheat gently over medium heat on the stovetop.

 To freeze, transfer chicken to a freezer-safe container and freeze for up to 3 months.